pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

       location: left
 ---

 So far, you've built programs as a stack of blocks for the robot to run.
 In these programs, blocks run one by one, as the execution flows from top to bottom.

 In practice, robots rarely execute a long, fixed list of actions from start to finish.
-Robots often need to repeat some actions or decide to skip actions depending on what its sensors see.
+Robots often need to repeat some actions or decide to skip actions depending on what their sensors see.
 You control how the code execution flows from top to bottom with _Flow blocks_.
 A few Flow blocks are shown below.

 {% include diagram.html data=page.img_flow_palette %}

 You've already learned to use the Wait Time block.
 It pauses the stack of blocks for the specified duration.
 This chapter introduces the Wait Forever block as well.